 This is no way an exhaustive list of what all is there to see and do but it will indeed give a great flavor of the city.
 Try and live close to District VII.
 I stayed right next to the State Opera House in a cute Airbnb apartment , which was quite affordable with an amazing location.
 Most of the above (excluding the square and castle) was within walking distance and added to the whole fun of exploring this fun side of Budapest.

-Read more on what makes Budapest click
+Read more on 3 days in Budapest

 Further reading on spending a day walking about in Buda side